 Case exercises - Question-driven discussions and evaluation of content for selected readings, including journal articles and patient case examples.

-Case presentations - Presentation of a journal article or patient case example skills in project management.
+Case presentations - Presentation of a journal article or patient case example

 Seminar - scheduled study activity in which students present the task they are doing, in order to feedback from teachers and fellow students.